 In ancient nomadic societies, craftsmanship played a crucial role in the creation of essential tools, weapons, and shelters necessary for survival in harsh environments.
 Craftsmen were highly esteemed for their skills, which were passed down through generations and honed through practical experience.
-Many records indicate that societies placed emphasis on their skills. ----- In contrast settled civilizations often relied on specialized guilds or workshops to produce goods, sometimes leading to a disconnect between the producer and the final product.
+Many records indicate that societies placed emphasis on their skills. ---- In contrast, settled civilizations often relied on specialized guilds or workshops to produce goods, sometimes leading to a disconnect between the producer and the final product.

-- B) Nomadic artisans often incorporated natural materials into their creations, showcasing a deep understanding of their environment and its resources. - C) However, nomadic tribes faced challenges in preserving their craft traditions amidst the constant movement and adaptation to new environments. - D) Therefore, nomadic leaders were highly valued members of their communities, respected for their contributions to the group's well-being. - E) Conversely, settled societies developed complex trade networks that facilitated the exchange of goods but often led to standardization and mass production, diminishing the artistry of craftsmanship.
+- A) This emphasis on craftsmanship ensured that nomadic communities had access to high-quality and durable goods tailored to their specific needs. - B) Nomadic artisans often incorporated natural materials into their creations, showcasing a deep understanding of their environment and its resources. - C) However, nomadic tribes faced challenges in preserving their craft traditions amidst the constant movement and adaptation to new environments. - D) Therefore, nomadic leaders were highly valued members of their communities, respected for their contributions to the group's well-being. - E) Conversely, settled societies developed complex trade networks that facilitated the exchange of goods but often led to standardization and mass production, diminishing the artistry of craftsmanship.